-However Jon did not hesitate when the opportunity came to take a job at Chinchilla as an Aboriginal Cultural Heritage Officer ‘walking the line’, Jon did not hesitate.
+However Jon did not hesitate when the opportunity came to take a job as an Aboriginal Cultural Heritage Officer at Chinchilla.
 At last he had a chance to return to the traditional custodian lands of his Aboriginal Grandfather near Warra on the Western Darling Downs.
-With a renewed sense of belonging as a proud member of the Cobble Cobble clan, he created another original song titled ‘Through My Grandfather’s Eyes’.
+With a renewed sense of belonging as a proud member of the Cobble Cobble clan, he composed another original song titled ‘Through My Grandfather’s Eyes’.
 Again it was given airtime on ABC Regional Radio.
-Jon hopes one day to create and stage a musical production based on his Grandfather’s life story.

 In 2016 Jon received a Fraser Coast NAIDOC 'Songlines Individual Award senior category' for mentoring Lilly Pilly Community Choir.
 He also shared the 2016 NAIDOC 'Songlines Group Award' for the initiative of promoting live music, free to the public, at a new performance venue 'Yawar' (meaning song/corroboree) in Pier Park Urangan.

 In 2017 Jon premiered his first original production 'Music From My Soul' which included: ‘Final Farewell’, ‘Living The Dream’, ‘See You In The Dreamtime’, and 'Wangari Cries On K'gari.
 On receiving a special request for permission to base choreography on 'Wangari Cries on K'gari', Jon responded by creating a Dance Remix.
 This was performed for the first time by indigenous students in the 'Beach to Bush Cultural Enrichment' program at Torquay State School.
 By popular demand, 'Music From My Soul' was performed again on 23 September 2017 at ZPAC Theatre in Hervey Bay.
 This time The Acoustic Jabiru trio performed, with special guest Aboriginal dancer Aaron Henderson performing the 'Welcome Dance.'

 In November 2017, Jon was selected to participate in 'By The Beach' Indigenous Music Residency.
-This was a precursor to performing for the *Bleach Festival held concurrent with the Commonwealth Games in April 2018.
+This was a precursor to him performing for the *Bleach Festival held concurrent with the Commonwealth Games in April 2018.
 He also performed for The Big Bundy BBQ for the Royal Visit of Prince Charles to Bundaberg.